pwr-ai/ai-department-website/content/en/authors/brodka/_index.md

   - course: Postgraduate studies in Research Project Management and Commercialization of research results
     institution: Wroclaw University of Science and Technology, International Project Management Association
     year: 2012
-  - course: MsC in Computer Science
+  - course: MSc in Computer Science
     institution: Blekinge Institute of Technology
     year: 2012
-  - course: MsC in Computer Science (with  honours)
+  - course: MSc in Computer Science (with  honours)
     institution: Wroclaw University of Science and Technology
     year: 2008